MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Introduction

-The magnetic field strength has been estimated by multiple independent observational techniques.
+The magnetic field strength {in the GB region of the Milky way} has been estimated by multiple independent observational techniques.
 For instance, {if the shape of the Radio Arc{, the most extended filamentary structures in the GB region,} is maintained by magnetic fields in surrounding turbulent medium, the field strength of $B=0.1-1 \unit{mG}$ is required} \citep{Morris96a}. \citet{Pillai15a} observed the polarization of the dark nebula G0.253+0.016 (known as `Brick') and estimated the magnetic field strength to be a few mG using the Davis-Chandrasekhar-Fermi (DCF) method \citep{Davis1951a,Chandrasekhar53a}.
 An upper limit of the nondetected $\gamma$-rays by EGRET gives a lower limit on the average magnetic field strength $\ge 0.05$ mG within 400 pc of the Galactic center region \citep{Crocker10a}; the magnetic field needs to be sufficiently strong in order that cosmic-ray electrons effectively lose their energy via Synchrotron radiation to keep the inverse Compton radiation less than the detection limit.
-On the basis of these {estimates}, the energy density of the magnetic field equals to or even exceeds the thermal energy density of the gas in the GB region.
-Thus, it is essential to take into account magnetohydrodynamical (MHD) effects in order to understand the properties of the gas in the GB region.
+On the basis of these {estimates}, the energy density of the magnetic field equals to or even exceeds the thermal energy density of the gas in the GB region. {Such strong magnetic fields are also reported in the central region of other spiral galaxies \citep[e.g.,][]{Beck2005a,Tabatabaei2018a}.} Thus, it is essential to take into account magnetohydrodynamical (MHD) effects in order to understand the properties of the gas in the GB region {of spiral galaxies.}

 It is also inferred that magnetic fields may affect star formation activity.
-While there is a giant molecular cloud called the Central Molecular Zone (CMZ) in the GB {region}, the star formation rate, $\sim0.02–0.1 \unit{M_\odot\ yr}^{-1}$ \citep[e.g.][]{Yusef-Zadeh2009a, Immer2012a}, {integrated over the GB region} is much smaller than that estimated by extrapolation from the galactic disk \citep{Longmore2013a, Kruijssen2014a}. {The reduced star formation may be a consequence of {strong} magnetic activity \citep{Morris1993a,Chuss2003,Henshaw2022a}}
+While there {is molecular cloud complex} called the Central Molecular Zone (CMZ) in the Milky way, the star formation rate, $\sim0.02–0.1 \unit{M_\odot\ yr}^{-1}$ \citep[e.g.][]{Yusef-Zadeh2009a, Immer2012a}, {integrated over the GB region} is much smaller than that estimated by extrapolation from the {G}alactic disk \citep{Longmore2013a, Kruijssen2014a}. {The reduced star formation may be a consequence of {strong} magnetic activity \citep{Morris1993a,Chuss2003,Henshaw2022a}}